Why This Recipe Works

 Transfer steak(s) to a platter and tent with foil.
 If you are using a charcoal grill and your coals have died down, build up the biggest fire you can.
 If using a gas grill, make sure all burners are turned to their highest heat and allow the grill to preheat with the lid closed.

 Return steak(s) to the hottest part of the grill and cook, turning frequently, until crisp and charred all over, about 1 1/2 minutes total.
 Serve right away.

-Wire rack and rimmed baking sheet (if dry-brining or cooking in the oven); cast iron pan, carbon steel skillet, or heavy stainless steel skillet (if finishing on the stovetop); charcoal grill (if cooking on the grill); instant-read thermometer
+Wire rack and rimmed baking sheet (if dry-brining or cooking in the oven); cast iron pan, carbon steel skillet, or heavy stainless steel skillet (if finishing on the stovetop); charcoal grill and chimney starter (if cooking on the grill); instant-read thermometer

 |Nutrition Facts (per serving)|

 |Saturated Fat 20g||101%|